nithinsanjey/reimagined-worktime/README.md

 * A webpage with a start button.
 * Once started the timer should start decreasing from 50 minutes (as of now)
 * After timer expires change the tab-title and play a simple beep.

+### Idea of meaning search that I use very often

+* There should be this text box where we could enter a word.
+Ajaxly(:P) the text should be searched for meaning and given below like the one that we get when we search for 'theUnknownWord' meaning.